britztopher/openshift-jrs-ce/README.md

 ### Requirements

-  * Openshift account
+  * Openshift account.
+  * Gear size should be medium.
+You'll need to manually add additional storage (min.
+2GB) to the default storage for your cartridge.
   * rhc tools, version 1.9 or later
+  * JBoss EAP6 cartridge
+  * PostgreSQL 9.2 cartridge

 ### Installation

-If you have already a JBoss AS 7 application created run:
+If you have already a JBoss EAP 6 application created run:

     rhc cartridge add http://cartreflect-claytondev.rhcloud.com/reflect?github=rudygodoy/openshift-jrs-ce --app <you_app_name>

-If you don't have a JBoss AS 7 Openshift applcation created, run:
+If you don't have a JBoss EAP 6 Openshift application created, run:

-    rhc app create -a <my_app_name> jbossas-7 postgresql-9.2 http://cartreflect-claytondev.rhcloud.com/reflect?github=rudygodoy/openshift-jrs-ce
+    rhc app create -a <my_app_name> jbosseap-6.0 postgresql-9.2 http://cartreflect-claytondev.rhcloud.com/reflect?github=rudygodoy/openshift-jrs-ce

 ## Application integration